Facing cover-up allegations, Argentina's Fernandez says she's 'tough'

 "I tell them it was here in Patagonia - with the wind, the cold and the snow - that I learned that I can endure anything," she said.
 "To live in southern Argentina you have to be tough."

-She denies the accusation, which was first levelled by state prosecutor Alberto Nisman.
+She denies the accusation, which was first leveled by state prosecutor Alberto Nisman.

 Nisman's body was found on Jan.
 18 in his Buenos Aires apartment, a bullet in his head and a pistol by his side.
 The following day he had been scheduled to appear before Congress to present his case that Fernandez conspired with Iran to clear the bombing suspects in order to clinch a deal to trade grains for Iranian oil.